Diminishing Returns with Long-term Steroids in COPD Exacerbations

 The primary endpoint was time to next COPD exacerbation over the next 6 months.
 Secondary endpoints were all-cause mortality, change in FEV1, cumulative steroid dose, clinical performance, quality of life, duration of hospital stay, time to open-label steroid use therapy (generally given in cases of another exacerbation), need for mechanical ventilation during the index exacerbation, and glucocorticoid-associated adverse effects (including hyperglycemia, hypertension, and infection).

-After exclusions, data from 311 patients were used in an intention-to-treat analysis.
+After exclusions, data from 311 patients were used in an intention-to-treat analyses.
 A total of 296 patients completed the 14-day treatment period according to study protocol and were included in the per-protocol analysis.
 In other words, they were hospitalized for 14 days and definitely received the study medications, whereas the 25 patients who were treated in the ED and discharged without hospitalization may not have.
 There were more women in the conventional (long-term) group than in the short-term treatment group (46.5% vs 32.7%; P = 0.02), but otherwise, the two treatment groups were well balanced in terms of age, severity of airway obstruction, and pretreatment with glucocorticoids.
 In the 25 people who did not require hospitalization, 12 were in the short-term and 13 in the long-term steroid groups.

 Overall, 56 patients (35.9%) reached the primary endpoint of COPD exacerbation in the short-term treatment group compared with 57 patients (36.8%) in the conventional treatment group.
 Time to re-exacerbation did not differ between groups.
 Among patients who experienced a re-exacerbation during follow-up, the median time to the event was 43.5 days in the short-term and 29 days in the conventional treatment group.
 Statistical adjustment for baseline variables, including sex, provided similar results.
 Overall survival did not differ between the treatment groups.
 For those who were hospitalized, patients who received short-term treatment had a shorter hospital stay with a median of 8 days compared with 9 days in the conventional treatment group (P = 0.04).
 The FEV1 improved significantly in both groups between baseline and the sixth day, and then remained stable.
 In addition, improvement in breathlessness, quality of life, and patient-assessed performance did not differ between treatment groups.